robinsedlaczek/ForceFeedbackProgramming/README.md

 ### ABAB

-The phrase "Visual Studio only" is not really correct anymore.
-Because there are some guys who have taken the Force Feedback Programming idea to SAP's [ABAB](https://en.wikipedia.org/wiki/ABAP).
-We got the hint via Twitter [here](https://twitter.com/ceedee666/status/1106887766221180929).
-You can find the GitHub repo for their ABAB implementation [here](https://github.com/css-ch/abap-code-feedback).
+To be honest, the phrase "Visual Studio only" might not really be correct anymore.
+It seems there are some guys who have taken the Force Feedback Programming idea to SAP's [ABAB](https://en.wikipedia.org/wiki/ABAP).
+[Here's a Tweet](https://twitter.com/ceedee666/status/1106887766221180929) hinting at that.
+A repo for their ABAB implementation [ABAB implementation](https://github.com/css-ch/abap-code-feedback) is on GitHub.

-[!Please note: Their implementation is no fork of our repo.
-It's an independent implementation.
-Their ABAB AiE integration is not part of our project.]
+*Please note: Their implementation is no fork of our repo.
+It's an independent project.
+Their ABAB AiE integration is not part of our effort here.*

 ### Roadmap